simp/simp-doc/docs/changelogs/latest.rst

 ^^^^^^^^^^^^^^^^

-* Set the ``min_id`` settings across the board to ``1`` to match the sssd defaults since they really have nothing to do with the target system's relationship with a centralized authentication service.
+* Set the ``min_id`` settings across the board to ``1`` to match the sssd defaults, since they really have nothing to do with the target system's relationship with a centralized authentication service.
-* The original setting of the ``min_id`` or ``max_id`` settings to the ``login.defs`` defaults was a bug since, per the man page, this would preclude sssd from recognizigin items outside of that range at all.
-The relevance of the local login.defs settings (system specific) and the sssd settings (global authentication source) are completely irrelevant to one another and should not have been bound together.
+* The original setting of the ``min_id`` or ``max_id`` settings to the ``login.defs`` defaults was a bug since, per the man page, this would preclude sssd from recognizing items outside of that range at all.
+The relevance of the ``local login.defs`` settings (system specific) and the sssd settings (global authentication source) are completely irrelevant to one another and should not have been bound together.
 * Updated the ``sssd::provider::ldap_access_order`` parameter to support the